krossovochkin/FontableTextView/README.md

+# DEPRECATED #
+Fonts in XML now supported in Android O (and with support library from API 14) Documentation on how to use Fonts in XML now is [here](https://developer.android.com/guide/topics/ui/look-and-feel/fonts-in-xml.html)

 # FontableTextView #

 This is a project for easy changing TextView's (and some of its Subclasses) font to custom, loaded from assets.